aaquibtabrez/aaquibtabrez.github.io/_pages/about.md

 [//]: # (**Research Summary:**)

 **Other Interests:** I enjoy reading philosophy and literature.
 Some of my favorite topics are: existentialism, stoicism, sufism, and taoism.
 I also love spending time on poetry, some of my favorite poets include Emily Dickinson and Rumi.
 I also enjoy music and dancing, especially swing dancing.
 My primary outdoor activities are running and hiking.
-Some of my favorite hikes include: Quandary Peak in winter, the Seven Sisters in England, and both the Old Man of Storr Walk and The Quiraing in Scotland.
+Some of my favorite hikes include: Quandary Peak in Colorado, the Seven Sisters in England, and both the Old Man of Storr Walk and The Quiraing in Scotland.